 As the capital city of São Miguel, Ponta Delgada is the island’s main urban center and commercial hub.
 It is only a short distance away from the airport, which makes it a convenient starting and end point for your trip.
 Ponta Delgada is easy to explore in one day.
 The most fun way of discovering a new place for us is to walk around, and Ponta Delgada is perfect for doing just that.
 We started our day with a stroll along the harbor, then proceeded into the center of the city, passing landmarks such as Portas da Cidade (City Gates), São Sebastião Church and the Forte de São Brás.

 For lunchtime, we sat down at the terrace of the lovely Jardim Natural Food & Coffee located in a botanical garden, surrounded by gorgeous old, tall trees, different species of birds and the occasional curious cat.
-It had the typical easy, relaxed, close-to-nature Azorean vibe that should accompany us through the whole week.
+It had the typical easy, relaxed, close-to-nature Azorean vibe that would accompany us through the whole week.

 Sete Cidades